Scaling Recommender Transformers to One Billion Parameters: Experiments

 \subsubsection{Datasets}

-Dataset selection was based on the following criteria: \begin{itemize} \item \textbf{Scalability:} The dataset must be sufficiently large to support training and evaluation of models with hundreds of millions or even billions of parameters. \item \textbf{Content Coverage:} It should include both recommendation impressions and subsequent user feedback, as well as organic user actions. \item \textbf{Applicability:} The dataset should reflect real-world usage scenarios and be applicable for validating the model in a production environment. \end{itemize} Since no public dataset met these requirements\footnote{Since the completion of this work, the Yambda dataset\,\cite{yambda} has been published, which is quite similar to our production dataset.
-However, it contains fewer features, and is substantially smaller in scale.} (to our knowledge), we constructed our own from our music-streaming platform by sampling one year of activity for tens of millions of users.
-This dataset contains \emph{over 300B user-item interactions} across millions of items, covering implicit signals (e.g., listening duration, skips), explicit feedback (e.g., likes), and contextual features such as surface type.
+Dataset selection was based on the following criteria: \begin{itemize} \item \textbf{Scalability:} The dataset must be sufficiently large to support training and evaluation of models with hundreds of millions or even billions of parameters.
+Small datasets would either lead to underfitting in a one-epoch regime or overfitting when trained for multiple epochs. \item \textbf{Content Coverage:} To learn both next-item and feedback-prediction tasks as defined above, the dataset should include both impressed items and user feedback, as well as various contexts --- recommendation-based and organic ones. \item \textbf{Applicability:} The dataset should reflect real-world usage scenarios and be applicable for validating the model in a production environment.
+Ideally, leading to an A/B test. \end{itemize} Since no public dataset met these requirements (to our knowledge)\footnote{Since the completion of this work, the Yambda dataset\,\cite{yambda} has been published, which is quite similar to our production dataset.
+However, it contains fewer features, and is substantially smaller in scale.}, we constructed our own dataset by sampling one year of activity for tens of millions of users from our music-streaming platform.
+This dataset contains \emph{over 300B user-item interactions} across millions of items, including ItemID, ArtistID, and other item features.
+It covers implicit signals such as listening duration and skips, explicit feedback such as likes, and contextual features including surface type, device, and recommendation settings.

-For pre-training, we split each user's histories into fixed-length chunks.
-For fine-tuning, we adopt pairwise logistic loss with impression pairs formed from adjacent user interactions with different feedback signals.
+For pre-training, we split each user's history into fixed-length chunks.
+Each chunk is treated as a separate training sample.
+For fine-tuning, we use a pairwise logistic loss, forming impression pairs from temporally adjacent interactions with different feedback outcomes.